rtek1000/W1209-firmware-modified/README.md

 -----> **Do not use the board** without checking the relay **LED problem**.
 See below at "W1209 hardware (variation)"

+- Note: On W1219 board, the LED is controlled independently of the relay.

 ----------------

 - Apparently there is a bug in the compiler SDCC (v.
 4.0.0), in case the display malfunctions when modifying the code: